 - Brown, green, yellow, red, or black — lentils are low in calories, rich in iron and folate, and an excellent protein source.

 - They pack health-promoting polyphenols and may reduce several heart disease risk factors.

-- They're quickly cooked in 5–20 minutes, which — like soaking — reduces their antinutrient content.
+- Convenience.
+Cooking red lentils only take 10–20 minutes, which — like soaking — reduces their antinutrient content.